-- DANC 1425 Ballet Studies (3LB)(1CR) This course will emphasize various areas of ballet techniques.
+DANC 1425 - Ballet Studies

+(3LB)(1CR) This course will emphasize various areas of ballet techniques.
 There will be in-depth focus on specific skills found in the genre of ballet.
-Previous ballet experience required. - DANC 1430 Modern Dance I (3LB)(1CR) [E] This course will be a continuation of study in the principles and techniques of modern dance.
+Previous ballet experience required.

+DANC 1430 - Modern Dance I

+(3LB)(1CR) [E] This course will be a continuation of study in the principles and techniques of modern dance.
 Dancers will focus on linking technique with terminology and execute combinations made up of the basic-intermediate steps, as well as the continued discovery of movement in space and time.

-Prerequisites: DANC 1401/PEAC 1401 - DANC 1440 Modern Dance II (4LB)(2CR) [E] A second level course covering the principles and techniques of modern dance.
+Prerequisites: DANC 1401/PEAC 1401

+DANC 1440 - Modern Dance II

+(4LB)(2CR) [E] A second level course covering the principles and techniques of modern dance.
 This course will expose the students to deeper investigation to various techniques of modern dance including but not limited to Horton, Ailey, Cunningham, Graham, and Humphrey/Limon.
+Prerequisites: DANC 1430, or permission of the instructor.

+DANC 1450 - Beginning Tap Dance

+(3LB)(1CR) [E] This course will emphasize

+the fundamentals of tap dance.
+Will focus on

+technique, terminology, and the execution of the

+basic steps.

-Prerequisites: DANC 1430, or permission of the instructor. - DANC 1450 Beginning Tap Dance (3LB)(1CR) [E] This course will emphasize the fundamentals of tap dance.
-Will focus on technique, terminology, and the execution of the basic steps. - DANC 1480 Jazz I (3LB)(1CR) [E] This course will emphasize the fundamentals of jazz dance.
+DANC 1480 - Jazz I

+(3LB)(1CR) [E] This course will emphasize the fundamentals of jazz dance.
 It will focus on technique, terminology, and the execution of the basic jazz steps.

-DANC 1500 - Dance Performance (2-4LB) (1-2CR) [E] (Max.
-5) Individually supervised practical training in performance and production during the rehearsal and performance of the fall and spring productions of the dance concert.
+DANC 1500 - Dance Performance

+(2-4LB)(1-2CR) (Max.
+5) [E] Individually supervised practical training in performance and production during the rehearsal and performance of the fall and spring productions of the dance concert.
 Open entry.
-Prerequisites: permission of the instructor.

-- DANC 2200 Backgrounds of Dance (3L)(3CR) [E] A survey of ethnic and theatrical dance forms from primal society to the 20th century.
+DANC 2200 - Backgrounds of Dance

+(3L)(3CR) [E] A survey of ethnic and theatrical dance forms from primal society to the 20th century.
 The course examines the place of the arts as a reflection of the culture.
 The course emphasizes dance from a global point-of-view and includes a look at social dances as well as the performance dances.

-Prerequisites: ENGL 1010, DANC 1015, or permission of the instructor. - DANC 2210 Dance Ensemble II (3LB)(1CR) (Max.
+Prerequisites: ENGL 1010, DANC 1015, or permission of the instructor.

+DANC 2210 - Dance Ensemble II

+(3LB)(1CR) (Max.
 2) [E] This class covers technique and performance focusing specifically on technique skills and performing at an advanced level (various styles and genres).

-This class can be repeated up to once for a total of 2 credits Prorequisites: permission of the instructor and
+This class can be repeated up to once for a total of 2 credits